What kinds of information do we collect?

 - provide feedback to our partner organisations on the effectiveness of our programs; and

-- develop and facilitate the conduct of our programs.
+- develop and conduct our programs.

 Disclosure of personal information